 Unfortunately, most organizations don’t analyze storage at each of these levels.
 Why?
 Because analyzing storage at each of these levels is difficult and time-consuming, it takes time away from other critical responsibilities, and sometimes the level of detail is simply unavailable.
 That’s where an automated storage management service like Visual Storage Intelligence can help.

 While everybody can do capacity management at some level, truly effective capacity planning should rely on consistent reporting at four levels of capacity management:

 Why Four Levels?

-Without diving deeper and looking at the pool level, the company would think that the array looked fine, and they wouldn’t know that performance could be better.
-No one is tracking at the pool level manually, but without monitoring at this level, IT leaders are leaving themselves open to problems.
-That’s why VSI helps IT leaders with a tool to do this for you.
+Very few people track at the pool level manually, but without monitoring at this level, IT leaders are leaving themselves open to problems.
+That’s why Visual Storage Intelligence has a tool to do this for you.

 The details that appear as a result of doing multi-dimensional capacity planning can offer further insight to IT leaders, helping avoid surprise purchases, plan accordingly, and get the right storage in the right place at the right time for the right price.